-To unlock your academic potential, we offer a range of specialist support, led by experienced staff, that is designed to support your learning:
+To unlock your academic potential, we offer a range of specialist support, led by outstanding staff, that is designed to support your learning:

-- Academic Writing Programme where you are fully supported to develop your writing skills for the higher level required by A levels such as History, Media Studies, Sociology
+- Academic Skills Programme where you are fully supported to develop your writing skills for the higher level required by A levels such as History, Media Studies, Sociology

 - Time-tabled subject specific workshops, where you will be able to access a subject specialist for extra support or challenge